 The North West Community Stroke Choir is a Stroke Association Voluntary Group for people affected by stroke in the NW region.
-We meet every other Monday in Dunelm Mill "Pausa Cafe", Stockport.
+We meet, in term times, every Monday in Dunelm Mill "Pausa Cafe", Stockport.

 The choir is made up of stroke survivors, families, volunteers and people who work with, or who have been affected by, stroke.
 The only requirement to join is a connection to stroke and a desire to sing - there are no auditions.